fluendo/fluster/README.md

                         set the directory where decoder outputs will be stored -ne, --no-emoji       set to use plain text instead of emojis -tsd TEST_SUITES_DIR, --test-suites-dir TEST_SUITES_DIR
-                        set the directory where test suite will be read from
+                        set directory where test suite will be read from, multiple directories are supported with OS path separator (:)

 subcommands:
   {list,l,run,r,download,d,reference,f}